Annertech/annertech-ddev/README.md

 - - `devmode [on|off]`: Adds custom settings.local.php file and allows easy toggle between production and development mode
 - - `login`: Opens a browser and logs you in to Drupal (works on local environments only)
 - - `robo`: Runs robo inside the web container
-- Uses DDEV Hooks to properly instatiate project for development (see `config.hooks.yaml`)
+- Uses DDEV Hooks to properly instantiate project for development (see `config.hooks.yaml`)
 - Adds git hook to enforce proper commit messages
 - Sets to development mode on project start
 - Customizes NGINX configuration
+- Fixes search_api_solr to communicate with local [SOLR](ddev/ddev-drupal-solr) by default (overrides might be needed for Pantheon sites)
+- Automatically ignores configuration for development modules

+### Automatically disabled

+- TFA
+- Fastly

+are automatically disabled in local environment to facilitate development.

 ## Install